lf-lang/rfcs/text/0002-rfc-process.md

    wrap up the discussion.
 The shepherd may set a deadline until which final comments should be made, but must ensure that this deadline can be met by the stakeholders.
-If the reviewers agree with the disposition, the PR gets merged in case of accept or closed in case of reject.
+If the reviewers agree with the disposition, the PR gets merged in the case of acceptance or closed in case of rejection.
 > **Open Question:** What exactly should be required to reach a decision?
 > Majority?
 Unanimously?
 Not more than two objections?
 3. For RFCs that require due diligence, as they propose considerable changes to